NyxHexen/CI_MS1_THH/readme.md

 My **h4+ headings and body** font is Play, also from Google Fonts.
 The font is more angular which compliments the 8-bit style font.

 #### Images
-Images across the website are sourced through Unsplash (fully licensed) and a couple of Google searches.
+Images across the website are sourced through Unsplash and a couple of Google searches.
 The sources have been listed below.

 <details>
 <summary> Carousel Images </summary>